Carme Font Paz

-Dr. Carme Font Paz is Principal Investigator of the ERC-StG project WINK, hosted at Universitat Autònoma de Barcelona, where she also teaches English literature.
+Carme Font Paz is Director of the ERC-StG project WINK, hosted at Universitat Autònoma de Barcelona, where she is tenured lecturer in the English Department.

 Helena Aguilà Ruzola

-Francesca Blanch-Serrat is an adjunct lecturer and Ph.D. candidate at Universitat Autònoma de Barcelona.
+Francesca Blanch-Serrat is an adjunct lecturer and Ph.D. candidate at Universitat Autònoma de Barcelona, where she also teaches.
 Her field of specialisation is English Romanticism and women poets, and her research frameworks intersect with Gender, Queer, and Age studies.
 She is currently working on her thesis on Anna Seward and her reassessment of poetic identity in maturity.

 Paula Yurss Lasanta